Akkighume/House-Price-Prediction/README.md

 regression algorithm after that we will use the trained model to give predictions on remaining part of dataset.

+# High-Level Approach
+ -Exploring and analyzing the data used for making prediction -Creating a simple model using linear regression -Using the model to carryout prediction and evaluating it's efficiency

 # Prerequisite(s)
 Python, Basic statistics